 The IB Diploma Programme

 We are thrilled to announce our authorisation as an International Baccalaureate (IB) World School.
-As of September 2017, ISTwente will offer one of the four high quality and challenging educational programmes: the IB Diploma Programme (DP).
+As of September 2017, ISTwente offers one of the four high quality and challenging educational programmes: the IB Diploma Programme (DP).
 Students from year 12 and up will be able to participate in this programme.
-For the exact requirements for students wishing to participate in the IB Diploma Programme, both from inside ISTwente as for those seeking admission to this level from outside our school, please see the extended Admission Policy amongst the downloads on the website.

 Admissions of an English as an Additional Language (EAL) Student